ChrisTimbol/ArkTreeCalc/README.md

 - deploying on vercel and github pages
 - React-bootstrap
 - Routing
-- how long a project can take, the fun it is to be able to build something from scratch.
+- how long a project can take
+- the fun it is to be able to build something from scratch.

 ## Framework/Libraries used
 - React